.

 Wayfinders Network

-![]() Patient Choices Vermont has launched the Wayfinders Network, an independent and collaborative group of hospice nurses, case managers, death doulas, and social workers who are available to help patients and their families.
-Our collective vision is that Wayfinders help people find the right services and connect with whatever support would be helpful.
+The Wayfinders Network* is an independent and collaborative group of retired hospice nurses, case managers, death doulas, and social workers who are available to help patients and their families who are considering medical aid in dying.
+Wayfinders* help people find the right services and connect with whatever support would be helpful.
 For non-residents, that may include lodging and logistics.
-For all patients, it may include arranging caregivers, providing emotional support, and guiding the family on care of the body after death.
+For all patients, it may include supporting enrollment in hospice care, creating a plan for the day the patient plans to take the medical aid in dying medication, arranging caregivers, and providing emotional support.
 These services supplement the assistance available on the PCV Helpline, especially where more detailed support is required.
-PCV has assessed all Wayfinders to ensure they have the relevant skills and knowledge to assist patients and families.
 All Wayfinders have training and guidance from the PCV team and other network members.
 It is up to the patient and their family to decide whether a particular Wayfinder is a good match for them.
-PCV is developing this network to deepen the connections between people in various roles who support those who are in their last days and months of life.
 To find a Wayfinder, please review the profiles below and then contact the person who you think might be a good match for you.
-Please contact only one Wayfinder and allow 48 hours for the person to get back to you.
-If after that time, you have not heard back from them, feel free to then contact another Wayfinder.
-PCV values our relationship with each Wayfinder and asks you to give each person time to connect with you. |
+Fees charged by individual Wayfinders do vary and all offer a sliding fee scale.
+Be sure to inquire about this when you contact a Wayfinder. *Trademarks: Wayfinder and Wayfinders Network are trademarks of Patient Choices Vermont. |

 Special Thanks to Rita Mannebach and her Family: Rita Mannebach, who recently traveled from Florida to use medical aid in dying in Vermont, has provided a generous donation to PCV to help us assist others who want the same option.
 We extend our deepest sympathy and thanks to her family, and also honor her Wayfinder, Meg Tipper.
 Rita's story is provided here.
 PCV gratefully welcomes donations in furtherance of our mission to empower people at the end of life. |